We have received your inquiry and our staff will shortly be in contact with you.

 Day 3: Brecon Beacons > North Wales

 This morning travel out of the Brecon Beacons and into the Snowdonia National Park.
-Take a drive to Caernarfon where you can spend some time in Caernarfon Castle, a hulking medieval fortress that has UNESCO status.
-From here continue on to Pant Du Vineyard, a family run business set in an idyllic location, with views of the magnificent Snowdonia mountain range to the North East, and panoramic views of the sea to the West.
-Since producing the first bottle of wine in 2010 the company has established a reputable name for themselves in producing award winning wines, and high quality cider and apple juice and you can enjoy a wine tasting and talk here.
-For something a little different this evening, why not arrange to be hosted by a Welsh family in their home, where you can learn about Welsh life and enjoy some home cooking – don’t forget to ask for the recipes!
+Take a drive to Caernarfon where you can spend some time at Caernarfon Castle, a hulking medieval fortress that has UNESCO status.
+From here you can continue on to Pant Du Vineyard, a family run business set in an idyllic location, with views of the magnificent Snowdonia mountain range to the North East and panoramic views of the sea to the West.
+Since producing the first bottle of wine in 2010 the company has established a reputable name for themselves in producing award-winning wines, high quality cider and apple juice and you can enjoy a wine tasting and talk here.
+For something a little different this evening, why not arrange to be hosted by a Welsh family in their home, where you can learn about Welsh life and enjoy some home cooking?
+Don’t forget to ask for the recipes!

 Day 4:Snowdonia & Anglesey

-Today you can travel through North Wales to the beautiful island of Anglesey.
+Today you will travel through North Wales to the beautiful island of Anglesey.
 Connected to the North Wales coast by two bridges, it features long stretches of coastline that have been declared Areas of Outstanding Natural Beauty.
-There is a lot to see packed into this little island and it happened to be the spot where the Duke and Duchess of Cambridge chose to begin their married life!
-You could spend the morning visiting Halen Mon silicate, a family company that began creating their own salt seventeen years ago.
+There is a lot to see packed into this little island and it happens to be the spot where the Duke and Duchess of Cambridge chose to begin their married life.
+You could spend the morning visiting Halen Môn silicate, a family company that began creating their own sea salt seventeen years ago.
 This salt is stocked throughout the UK, as well as in more than 22 countries across the globe.
-You can have an interactive tour here, and perhaps even the chance to make your own salt!
+You can have an interactive tour here and perhaps even the chance to make your own salt.
 Why not enjoy afternoon tea on the island, in a French-inspired chateau overlooking the Menai Strait before travelling back to the mainland?

 Day 5: Anglesey > Mid Wales